The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Evaluation

-The evaluation involved two factors: the malware execution and its identification.
+The evaluation involves two factors: malware execution and its identification.
 The former indicates whether the attacker’s primary objective was obtained.
-In accordance with the black-box setting assumption delineated in the threat model, the unique feedback available in this synthetic application is the binary success-failure indicator of whether or not malware has been installed, that is, the attacker received the connection from the reverse shell.
+In accordance with the black-box setting assumption delineated in the threat model, the unique feedback is the binary success-failure indicator of whether or not malware has been installed, that is, the attacker received the connection from the reverse shell.
 The latter indicates whether the LLM gave any clues about the nature of the command pipe contained in the message.
 In other words, we wanted to see if it identified the prompt as malicious.
-The attack surface is represented by the prompt itself, while the core trust boundary lies in the implicit trust of the LLM in the content of user-provided prompts.

-Table~\ref{tab:llm_agent} reports the results grouped by LLM, regardless of the specific malicious prompt used.
-A model is considered vulnerable if at least one of the tested prompts led to the successful execution of the malware.
-We noted that seventeen of the \numberOfLLMTested{} LLMs tested (94.4\%) were vulnerable to Direct Prompt Injection, highlighting that this is still a real and serious threat to this domain.
-Surprisingly, we found that \textit{five of these LLMs decided to execute the requested task despite realizing its malicious nature} during the reasoning phase, only because they have the tool to complete the operation and because the prompt emphasized the urgency and immediacy of executing the task.
+Following the evaluation protocol defined above, Table~\ref{tab:llm_agent} reports the aggregated vulnerability label per model, while the detailed results of the sensitivity analysis of each model during this attack as the prompts vary are presented in Table~\ref{tab:detailed_dpi_2col}.
+We note that seventeen of the \numberOfLLMTested{} LLMs tested (94.4\,\%) are vulnerable to Direct Prompt Injection, highlighting that this is still a real and serious threat to this domain.

-The high success rate of 94.4\% indicates that LLMs treat the presence of a tool as implied permission to use it regardless of the security context.
-This reveals a design flaw where "capability implies permission."
+Surprisingly, we find that -- after the model jailbreaking -- \textit{five of these LLMs decided to execute the requested task despite realizing its malicious nature} during the reasoning phase, only because they have the tool to complete the operation and because the prompt emphasized the urgency and immediacy of executing the task.
+The high success rate (94.4\,\%) indicates that LLMs treat the presence of a tool as implied permission to use it regardless of the security context, revealing a design flaw where "capability implies permission".